SinTh0r4s/WifiOsziSensor/README.md

 - Connect an ESP32 or Arduino MKR1000 via USB to your computer.

+- Check the file 'platformio.ini'.
+It contains src_build_flags.
+The flag -DSERIAL_DEBUG will set the SERIAL_DEBUG define
+and force the Arduino MKR 1000 to wait for a serial connection before it can finish up initialization.
+If this flag is not
+set: every serial debug call is removed and the serial interface is not initialized.
+If you are looking to measure something you should remove this flag!

 - Start the upload process.
 PlatformIO will choose the correct configuration automatically.

+### MEASUREMENT SETUP

+Setup a WiFi hotspot with the access parameters you provided to the microcontroller.

+Connect the microcontroller to 3.3V, GND and sensor line (default A3 on Arduino MKR1000 and AIN3 on ESP+MAX11131).

+Fire up everything and wait for the microcontroller to show up in the GUI.

 ### KNOWN ISSUE

-**ESP32/MAX11131BOB** There is still something which will stop execution on CORE1 ever so briefly and result in a skip of ~10 measurements.
+**ESP32/MAX11131BOB** - There is still something which will stop execution on CORE1 ever so briefly and result in a skip of ~10 measurements.
 This happens roughly once per 10k measurements/once per plot.
 It is highly unlikely for this interrupt to meaningfully distort any measurements, but when in doublt measure again.
 I guess there is still some RTOS or WiFi functionality left on CORE1.